Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 * **Email Activation** <br> If the value is "None", the default is "Required Password".
 * **System Administration** <br> The default value is "Off".
 * **Groups** <br> Values can be "View", "Edit", "Rules Admin", "Admin" or custom group names.
-Format multiple group names as "GroupA&GroupB&GroupC".
+Format multiple group names as "GroupA&&GroupB&&GroupC".
 * **Date Format** <br> The default value is the organization setting, such as "MM/dd/YYYY".
 * **Time Format** <br> The default value is the organization setting, such as "hh:mm a".
 * **Timezone** <br> The default value is the organization time zone.